twofactorauth1/firebase-login/README.md

 ## Description

-**Now it very very simple to collect data from best-in-class mobile health apps and devices.**
+**Now it very simple to collect data from best-in-class mobile health apps and devices.**

 _It works very easily with your existing system and allows for a simple, one-to-many connection with mobile health apps, wearables and in-home medical devices.
 Bio indegenious operates behind the scenes to enable your customers to connect and deliver mobile health data into your app or web portal._